 What Is Counter Credit On Your Bank Statement?

-It’s easy to be alarmed by unfamiliar terminology on your bank statement, but the explanation is usually quite simple when it comes to a counter credit.
+When it comes to a counter credit, it's simple to become concerned by unfamiliar terminology on your bank statement.
 Counter credit on a bank statement is a cash deposit made inside the bank at the teller window.

 Key Takeaways